dfds/dojo/workshops/crossplane-hackathon/katas/1/kata/README.md

 ```

 Description of the content of the providerconfig: <br/>
-`metadata: name: localstack-aws` - is the name of the resource you arr creating<br/>
+`metadata: name: localstack-aws` - is the name of the resource you are creating<br/>
 `spec: secretRef: endpoint` - enables the AWS provider with connection info so you can provision AWS resources in your localstack setup.
 This is usually not needed when connecting to the actual AWS cloud<br/>
 `spec: credentials: source: Secret` - instructs Crossplane that the credentials will be sourced from a secret<br/>
 `spec: secretRef: namespace: default` - tells Crossplane that the secret in question is in the default namespace<br/>
-`spec: secretRef: name: localstack-creds` - providers the name of the secret that should be referenced<br/>
+`spec: secretRef: name: localstack-creds` - provides the name of the secret that should be referenced<br/>

 ### 3. Deploy the ProviderConfig manifest